Security Policy

 - We will keep you informed as we investigate and remediate.

-- We will not pursue legal action against good-faith researchers who follow this policy.
+- 3DPrintMe will not pursue legal action against good-faith researchers who comply with the Safe Harbor provisions below.

 - With your permission, we will credit you in any public advisory we publish.